LoicChesneau/ga_analytics_engineer/README.md

 ### 2.1

-Write the serie of queries that will succesively update `raw_payloads`, `payloads` and `sessions` in your SQL file.
+Write the serie of queries that will succesively update `raw_payloads`, `events` and `sessions` in your SQL file.

 Explain your approach in the markdown file.

 ### 2.2

 Do you observe issues in your computations because of this additional file?

 If so, create a second SQL file to show us how you would adapt your transformation queries to produce reliable tables for analytics.

-Detail the issues you have noticed and explain how your design fixes them in your markdown file.
+Lkist the issues you have noticed and explain how your design fixes them in your markdown file.

 ## Exercise 3